Thunderstorm: Developing stage

 The first stage of a thunderstorm is the cumulus stage or developing stage.
 During this stage, masses of moisture are lifted upwards into the atmosphere.
 The trigger for this lift can be solar illumination, where the heating of the ground produces thermals, or where two winds converge forcing air upwards, or where winds blow over terrain of increasing elevation.
 The moisture carried upward cools into liquid drops of water due to lower temperatures at high altitude, which appear as cumulus clouds.
 As the water vapor condenses into liquid, latent heat is released, which warms the air, causing it to become less dense than the surrounding, drier air.
-The air tends to rise in an updraft through the process of convection (hence the term convective precipitation).
+The air tends to rise in an updraft through the process of convection.
 This process creates a low-pressure zone within and beneath the forming thunderstorm.
 In a typical thunderstorm, approximately 500 million kilograms of water vapor are lifted into the Earth's atmosphere.